 How to reduce the risk of altitude sickness

-There are various ways to minimise the risk of altitude sickness by following established protocols which are:-
+You can minimise the risk of experiencing altitude sickness by following established protocols:

-If you are planning to climb over 3,000 metres (10,000 feet) you should plan to spend a night at an intermediate elevation which is below 3,000 metres before starting your ascent.
+- If you are planning to climb over 3,000 metres (10,000 feet), spend a night at an intermediate elevation below 3,000 metres before starting your final ascent

-For every 1,000 metres (3,000 feet) of ascent, plan to stop for two consecutive nights sleep before climbing any higher.
+- After every 1,000 metres (3,000 feet) of ascent, rest for a couple of nights before climbing any higher

 Symptoms of mild early acute mountain sickness

-If you experience any or all of the following symptoms, you should stop ascending until you feel better.
-These symptoms may include:-
+If you experience any of the following symptoms, stop ascending until you feel better:

 Emergency situations requiring immediate descent